guluc3m/newGULpage/README.md

 In each folder there is a README.md file with a bit of information about its contents, TODO notes, and other stuff.

+You can see a preview of the page (here)[https://jorgeelalto.github.io/newGULpage/].
+Note that it is updated along with the master branch of this repo.

 # style.css coding style guide
 Each class is a solid block: No space between the name of the class and its attributes, nor between attributes and comments.
 Individual classes are divided by one blank line, and the bracket position is always the same.
 Here are some examples: